 Understand your husband’s “Love Language”

 In The 5 Love Languages: The Secret to Love That Lasts, Gary Chapman describes how different people give and receive love.
-I summarize it in Examples of the Five Love Languages – Different Ways to Love.
+I summarize his thoughts in Examples of the Five Love Languages – Different Ways to Love.

-A’s husband’s decision to take the job far away – and his desire to achieve his financial goals – may be because he loves her so much, not because she and his marriage aren’t important to him!
+Angela’s husband’s decision to take the job far away – and his desire to achieve his financial goals – may be because he loves her so much, not because she and his marriage aren’t important to him.
 It’s possible that his love language is security and material possessions (“Acts of Service”).